b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### STEWART, C. ###

+* Stewart, Charles (1813).
+'The History of Bengal: From the First Mohammedan Invasion Until the Virtual Conquest of that Country by the English A.D.
+1757'.
+London, England, U.K.: Black Parry & Co.
+Source: https://archive.org/details/in.gov.ignca.9370 (accessed: Wednesday, August 06, 2025)

+**Purport:**<br>
+...

 ### STEWART, T. ###

 * Stewart, Tony K. (1985).
 'The Biographical Images of Krisna-Chaitanya: A Study in the Perception of Divinity'.
 Ph.D. dissertation.
 Chicago, Illinois, U.S.A.: University of Chicago.